 If you are interested in the sciences and this scholarship program, but have not yet applied to Duquesne, please APPLY HERE

 The Bayer School Scholars Program is a cooperative program among Duquesne University, the Bayer School of Natural and Environmental Sciences, the Citizen Science Lab, and local industries for incoming freshman who are from an under-represented population in the sciences.
 (See "Admissions Requirements for Bayer School Scholar Applicants" below.)

 Benefits of this program can include participating in funded summer research experiences at Duquesne University, the Citizens Science lab, and/or local industry.
 Selection of your research experiences is flexible and can include participating in the Bayer School's Summer Undergraduate Research Program, a paid summer internship at the Citizen Science Lab, a second paid summer internship that is tailored to the student's area of interest.
 While holding these positions, you are mentored by Duquesne science faculty, Citizen Science Lab scientists and/or local industry science professionals.
 As a Bayer School Scholar, you also receive a full-tuition scholarship for four years of undergraduate study while pursuing a degree in one of the majors offered by the Bayer School of Natural and Environmental Sciences.
-Each of the following Departments or Programs will be admitting one Bayer School Scholar in fall 2019: Biological Sciences, Chemistry and Biochemistry, Physics, Environmental Science (through the Center for Environmental Research and Education (CERE)), and Forensic Science and Law.
+Each of the following Departments or Programs will be admitting one Bayer School Scholar in Fall 2020: Biological Sciences, Chemistry and Biochemistry, Physics, Environmental Science (through the Center for Environmental Research and Education (CERE)), and Forensic Science and Law.

 Here are some links related to the summer research opportunities related to the Bayer School Scholars Program.

 - You apply for admission to Duquesne University in one of the eligible Bayer School Scholars majors and you also apply separately to be a Bayer School Scholar.